 Why would a marketer choose to take a multichannel advertising approach?
 Here are just some benefits of multichannel marketing:

 - Reach your target audience across channels & screens: Because you aren’t limiting your ad spend to one channel, you can connect with your customers wherever they spend their time.
-This means marketers have a better chance of connecting with those potential customers.
+This means marketers have a better chance of connecting with those potential customers when and where they are ready to make a purchase.

 - Save money: By testing out multiple channels, and analyzing the performance of each, you can see which channels are delivering the most bang for your buck.
 For example, if you have a CPL (cost per lead) of $45 in Paid Search, and a CPL of $21 in display, you might choose to shift more of your budget to display and see if you can keep that CPL moving in a positive direction.
 This requires an honest appraisal of where to spend the marketing budget based on performance.
 Because you’re limited to a single channel, you have flexibility to make adjustments to have a positive impact on your bottom line.
 The best combination of multiple channels for an optimized media plan tailored to your target audience should deliver the most number of customers with the lowest Cost Per Acquisition (CPA).
 Finding the right mix that will deliver the lowest CPA means you can achieve a faster return on investment.